tomswartz07/covid19-pennsylvania/README.md

 Also of note, the `daily-update.sql` file includes the full calculations for each of these items, allowing the database to calculate the values automatically.

+NOTE: As of 07 May 2022, the cases will be updated weekly, so each 'day' is the weekly total new cases divided by 7.
+As such, New Cases for the entire week will be approximately the same.

 ## Extended Information

 Because the data is stored in a database, there is much more flexibility for